OpenEPaperLink/Home_Assistant_Integration/README.md

 ### Services

 #### drawcustom
 This Service call draws a image local in home assistant, and will send it to the EPaper AP afterwards.
-Note that the rectangle is not transparent, so if it is drawn after other objects, it may overwrite them.
+To not draw the inside of the rectangle use `null` as the `fill` color value.

 Example Call:
 ```